Thursunflower/GreenKittyJoe.github.io/README.md

 ## Extracurricular
-**Volunteer Work @Mission for Migrant Workers (MFMW), Hong Kong** Serve as volunteer for MFMW(Mission for migrant workers).
+**Volunteer Work @Mission for Migrant Workers (MFMW), Hong Kong** Serve as volunteer for MFMW.
 Regular event organization and support, enhancing community engagement and outreach, demonstrating communication skills and initiative.

 **Student as Partner Project**
 Participate in the project supervised by Dr. Chan Yat Ming, which revolves around making videos via Manim to illustrate mathematical concepts.
 I serve as the team leader as well as the main producer.

 You can access the details through this link:
 - https://er.talic.hku.hk/sap/hkuproject-maths/

 My examples of work(broadcast through U-vision across HKU campus):
 - [Maths in a minute -- A Telescoping Series](https://uvision.hku.hk/playvideo.php?mid=28114#)
 - [Maths in a minute -- Venn Diagrams](https://video.wixstatic.com/video/31c506_f5035ec7b6ad4a40914ade5300471014/1080p/mp4/file.mp4)